based on Reviews

 • Bronchodilators, corticoids, mucolytics, oxygen

-• Operation (e.g.b Removal of destroyed alveoli, lung transplantation)
+• Surgery (z.B.
+Removal of destroyed alveoli, lung transplantation)

 What can micronutrients do for COPD?

-A fifth of patients with chronic obstructive pulmonary disease are malnourished, with severe COPD the figure is almost half .
-The causes are increased energy consumption due to the disease (more energy is required for breathing due to the narrowing of the airways), insufficient food intake due to a lack of appetite and lower energy production in the mitochondria because there is less oxygen available for “burning” than in healthy people .
+One fifth of patients with chronic obstructive pulmonary disease is malnourishedIn severe COPD, the number is almost half.
+Causes include increased energy consumption due to the disease (breathing requires more energy due to the constriction of the airways), insufficient food intake due to a lack of appetite, and lower energy production in the mitochondria, as less oxygen is available for "burning" than in healthy people.

 Since COPD causes chronic inflammation in the airways and lung tissue, two components play a central role in micronutrient therapy:

-• Omega 3 fatty acids with a high EPA content (therefore no algae oil should be used, as here i.dR there is only a relevant DHA content, but not EPA content) (cf. Wey S; Orthomolecular therapy for obstructive airway diseases; EHK 2018; 67(05): 291-300)
+• Omega 3 fatty acids with high EPA content (therefore, algae oil should not be used, as i.d.R. only a relevant DHA, but not EPA content is present) (cf. Wey S; Orthomolecular therapy for obstructive airway diseases; EHK 2018; 67(05): 291-300)

-In addition to the studies on Omega 3 and antioxidants already cited in the Academy article on chronic inflammation (https://qidosha.com/blogs/qidosha-academy/chronische-entzundungen), there are also studies that have a clear focus on diseases of the respiratory tract, such as::
+In addition to the information in the Academy article on chronic inflammation (https://qidosha.com/blogs/qidosha-academy/chronische-entzundungen) already cited studies on Omega 3 and antioxidants, there are also studies that have a clear focus on respiratory diseases, such as:

-• "Omega 3 fatty acids increase pneumonia resistance (due to Klebsiella) in mice through anti-inflammatory effects and upregulation of the non-specific and specific immune system" (cf. Sharma S et l.; Dietary Supplementation With omega-3 Polyunsaturated Fatty Acids Ameliorates Acute Pneumonia Induced by Klebsiella Pneumoniae in BALB/c Mice.
+• “Omega-3 fatty acids increase pneumonia resistance (caused by Klebsiella) in mice through anti-inflammatory effects and upregulation of the nonspecific and specific immune system” (cf. Sharma S et l.; Dietary Supplementation With omega-3 Polyunsaturated Fatty Acids Ameliorates Acute Pneumonia Induced by Klebsiella Pneumoniae in BALB/c Mice.
 Can J Microbiol 2013, 59 (7), 503-10)

-Also flavonoids such as Quercetin is known to have an immune-modulating effect.
-And there are already meaningful studies regarding respiratory diseases, such as:: Flavonoids (0.2-1.2 g/dg) reduce the incidence of upper respiratory tract infections by 33%.
-The number of sick days fell by 40% (cf. Sommerville VS et al.; Effect of flavonoids on upper respiratory tract infections and immune function; Adv Nutr 2016).
+Flavonoids such as Quercetin are known to have an immunomodulatory effect.
+There are also already significant studies regarding respiratory diseases, for example: Flavonoids (0.2-1.2 g/day) reduce the incidence of upper respiratory tract infections by 33%.
+The number of sick days decreased by 40% (cf. Sommerville VS et al.; Effect of flavonoids on upper respiratory tract infections and immune function; Adv Nutr 2016).

-The two medicinal mushrooms Hericium & Reishi also represent an exciting combination.
-We have written our own Academy article about their importance for the microbiome in the intestine: https://qidosha.com/blogs/qidosha-academy/vitalpilze .
-And like the lungs, the intestines also have a barrier function and microbiota, although less than the intestines:
+The two medicinal mushrooms also represent an exciting combination Hericium && Reishi We have written a separate Academy article on their importance for the intestinal microbiome: https://qidosha.com/blogs/qidosha-academy/vitalpilze And like the lungs, the intestine also has a barrier function and microbiota, although less than the intestine:

-The composition differs from the microbiota in the throat/nose and intestine (e.g.b are not digestive bacteria, but contain germs from the upper respiratory tract).
+The composition differs from the microbiota in the throat/nose and intestine (z.B. are not digestive bacteria, but contain germs of the upper respiratory tract.)
 But as in the intestine, the same applies to the lungs: The higher the germ diversity and the better the balance of germs, the better the protection and lung function.

-Dysbiosis can occur with a decrease in the diversity of bacteria (e.g.b with COPD only 28% of a healthy person!) and an increase in potentially pathogenic germs (e.g.b Pseudomonas), e.g.b as a result of
+Dysbiosis can occur with a decrease in bacterial diversity (z.B. in COPD only 28% of a healthy person!) and increase in potentially pathogenic germs (z.B.
+Pseudomonas), z.B. as a result of

 • cystic fibrosis, COPD, asthma, allergies, infections

 Dysbiosis affects barrier function and immunity.
-They trigger inflammation, increase the risk of disease, and worsen the disease stage and lung function.
-See also Engel M et al.; Influence of lung CT changes in chronic obstructive pulmonary disease (COPD) on the human lung microbiome; Plos One 2017; doi: 10.1371/journal.pone0180859): In chronic obstructive pulmonary disease (COPD), structural changes in the lungs and dysbiosis can occur over time, which promotes the colonization of potentially pathogenic bacteria.
+It triggers inflammation, increases disease risk, and worsens disease stage and lung function.
+See also Engel M et al.; Influence of lung CT changes in chronic obstructive pulmonary disease (COPD) on the human lung microbiome; Plos One 2017; doi: 10.1371/journal.pone.0180859): Chronic obstructive pulmonary disease (COPD) can lead over time to structural changes in the lungs and dysbiosis, which favors the colonization of potentially pathogenic bacteria.

 Darm-Lungen-Achse

-And a healthy microbiome in the intestine is also of great importance for the microbiome in the lungs, because the lungs and intestines are connected via the so-called “Intestine-lung axis” linked.
-The lungs are formed in 4. week of embryonic development as the folding of the foregut and, as with the intestinal microbiome, the development of the lung microbiome also takes place in early life (“neonatal window of opportunity”).
-Similar measures as with the intestinal microbiome are effective here, i.e.H va e.gb Breastfeeding and healthy eating.
+And a healthy microbiome in the intestine is also of great importance for the microbiome in the lungs, because the lungs and intestines are connected via the so-called “Gut-lung axis” The lungs develop in the fourth week of embryonic development as a folding of the foregut, and like the gut microbiome, the development of the lung microbiome also takes place in early life (“neonatal window of opportunity”).
+Similar measures to those for the gut microbiome are effective here, d.h. v.a. z.B.
+Breastfeeding and healthy eating.

-The intestinal flora and oral probiotics influence the microbiota of the lungs, e.g.b via “cross talk” (information exchange) and protect e.g.b from allergies:
+The intestinal flora and oral probiotics influence the lung microbiota z.B. via “cross talk” (information exchange) and protect z.B. from allergies:

-• Direct effects e.g.b by microaspiration in lungs
+• Direct effects z.B. through microaspiration in the lungs

-• Indirect effects etc.a via short-chain fatty acids (SCFA), which improve the reactivity of the lung immune system
+• Indirect effects u.a. via short-chain fatty acids (SCFA), which improve the reactivity of the lung immune system